by

 for the great tip Eric Wells!

-and I'd like to think this could help somebody who had a similar problem—just
+nuts and I'd like to think this could help somebody who had a similar

 I had to carefully prise it slightly open with pliers

-the pulleys.
-That will let you spread the cage sideplates and push the
+through the pulleys.
+That will let you spread the cage sideplates

 Thanks a lot, Mark in the UK!

-site was very helpful in helping me diagnose an annoying click/clunk
+"Your site was very helpful in helping me diagnose

-the bottom brackets; remove the pedals, lubricate the pedal threads,
+solutions - tighten the bottom brackets; remove the pedals, lubricate

 Props to Reed Nester of Williamsburgk,